kmrozewski-kainos/MutualFunds/README.md

 ## Application modules:
 * db-migrations - liquibase for postgres database migrations,
-* ops-local - docker-compose containers, that helps to build and run the whole app,
+* ops-local - docker-compose containers, that helps to build and run the whole app nicely,
 * persistence - spring data-jpa layer used to pull data from postgres db,
 * wfe-services - rest service made with spring boot - contains business logic,
 * wfe-spa - single page application made in angularjs (1.5), used yeoman generator to create angular with gulp boilerplate.
 Used to communicate with wfe-services and display data in web browser.